cockroachdb/docs/known-limitations.md

 ## Creating views with array types

 It's not possible to [create a view](create-view.html) with an array type in the view's `SELECT` query.
-Attempting to do so causes the node that receives the request to fail.
+Attempting to do so causes the node that receives the request to crash.

 ## Write and update limits for a single transaction